-The HIV Think Tank (TT) provides a central place for all stakeholders (government, academia, NGOs, donors, community and implementers), under the chairmanship of the National Department of Health (NDoH), to review epidemiological, routine monitoring and economic evidence related to the HIV epidemic, identify priority gaps, and establish consensus on appropriate next steps, including research projects and pilots of new programs and policies.
-The TT will also think pro-actively about what evidence needs to be created and what pilot programs need to be implemented to respond to the questions that will arise three to five years in the future.
-Seventy-five per cent of the funding received from the Gates Foundation will be reserved to undertake research and/or fund and evaluate innovative pilot projects to test bright ideas and inform South African Government (SAG) policy in support of the UNAIDS’s 90- 90-90 goal.
-Through the Gate Foundation funding, a secretariat has been established, this is hosted at FPD and consists of a Project Manager, Strategic Information Expert and a Project Coordinator.
-The role of the Secretariat is to convene the HIV TT meetings on a quarterly basis and Expert Working Groups (EWGs) on a monthly basis.
-They will further run the administrative duties of the HIV TT, engage with key players in the private health sector to better understand the current private sector activities, and to coordinate with other TTs such as the TB TT, to share best practices.
+The HIV Think Tank (TT) provides a central place for all stakeholders (government, academia, NGOs, donors, community and implementers), under the chairmanship of the National Department of Health (NDoH), to review epidemiological, routine monitoring and economic evidence related to the HIV epidemic, identify priority gaps, and establish consensus on appropriate next steps, including research projects and pilots of new programmes and policies.
+The TT also thinks proactively about what evidence needs to be created and what pilot programmes need to be implemented to respond to the challenges that will arise three to five years in the future.
+Seventy-five percent of the funding received from the Bill and Melinda Gates Foundation, to fund the NHIV TT is reserved for research and/or to fund and evaluate innovative pilot projects designed to test innovative ideas that can support South Africa in achieving the 90- 90-90 targets required to achieve epidemic control.

 NHIV TT convened quarterly and delegates tasks to a number of Expert Working Groups (EWG)s tasked with developing either policy briefs or initiating pilot projects.
 Currently two EWG have been established namely, the HIV Prevention EWG and the Testing and Treatment EWG.
 These EWGs convene on a monthly/bimonthly basis.